siwells/pdt_materials/README.md

 + Trimester 01, Week 03 - [Git Workshop](https://github.com/siwells/pdt_materials/tree/master/git.workshop)
 + Trimester 01, Week 04 - [LaTeX Workshop](https://github.com/siwells/pdt_materials/tree/master/latex.workshop)
 + Trimester 01, Weeks 08 & 09 - During this period we run 1-to-1 sessions so that we can reflect privately upon how the first trimester is developing and plan any adjustments that might be necessary to help you excel.
++ Trimester 02, Weeks 08 & 09 - A second round of 1-to-1 sessions to help us to reflect on both the second trimester and the year as a whole.